5 Easy 10-minute sahur meals for the tired Muslim

 Feed your soul (at 4am)

 It’s a truth universally acknowledged that no one wants to be cooking up a feast at 4am.
-With the #MCO going on, there isn't exactly a surplus of food to go around, so a lot of us are making do with few ingredients.
 However, with Ramadan here, we're going to have to suck it up and deal with it for the sake of spiritual awakening and self-reflection.

 That said, fixing yourself some grub doesn’t necessarily mean three hours in the kitchen and 30 different ingredients.
 Here are five quick and easy meals you can make with very few ingredients and little more than 10 minutes to spare!

 This one is kind of cheating, seeing as it’s not actually a recipe, but it’s worth mentioning.
 With Ramadan being focused on gratuity and all, it only makes sense that you eat what you already have.
 No point whipping up something special when there’s still a perfectly good plate of rice sat in the fridge.
 This month is all about appreciating what we have, people!

 Millennials delight!
 This is your time to shine.
 You may not be able to afford a house during Ramadan

 (or possibly, ever) but you sure will be able to fix yourself an avocado toast.
 If you happen to find yourself in the possession of an avocado, mash it up and spread it on bread then season with salt, pepper and paprika (a winning combo every time).